Privacy and Cookies Policy

 4.0 How we use personal information

-Except where your consent has been provided, Accolade Wines will only use personal information for the primary purpose for which we collected it (or a purpose related to it), where required or permitted by law, or where you have consented to such use or disclosure.
+Except where your consent has been provided, Accolade Wines will only use and disclose personal information for the primary purpose for which we collected it (or a purpose related to it), where required or permitted by law, or where you have consented to such use or disclosure.

 The main purposes for which we may use or disclose personal information include: